Learn how to use classes to track income, expenses, or profitability by business segment. You can do this in QuickBooks Online.

 - If you need to classify the things you sell, group them into different categories.
 This way of grouping gives you a clearer picture of your sales.

 It’s also a good idea to ask your accountant’s professional opinion about using classes.
+If you don’t have an accountant, we can help you find a ProAdvisor near you.

 Step 2: Turn on class tracking